 There are a lot of costs involved in processing paperwork, such as workhours, mailing and supply fees.
 In a business environment, especially in a post-pandemic one, saving money is hugely important.
 The money saved by eliminating paper costs can make a huge difference in the organization.
 Despite the availability of more money, the organization can save time and free up more resources that can help in areas where the organization is underperforming.

 Environmental sustainability is one of the pressing issues of the 21st century and one of the key priorities of most companies.
-Currently, around 400 million metric tons of paper and cardboard are produced each year.
 By using e signature, the amount of paper used by organizations can be significantly reduced.
 This reduction will then contribute to less waste being produced, which leads to less air and land pollution.